-The Savannah State University (SSU) Homeland Security and Emergency Management (HSEM) program was established in 2007 and has grown to Fall 2016 enrollment of over 118.
-The SSU HSEM program is the 1st in the nation at a Historically Black College/University (HBCU), the only bachelor's degree program in homeland security and/or emergency management in the state of Georgia and, the only program in the region.
+The Savannah State University (SSU) Homeland Security and Emergency Management (HSEM) program is the first in the nation at an historically Black college or university (HBCU), the only bachelor's degree program in homeland security and/or emergency management in the state of Georgia and the only program in the region.

-The HSEM program is built on the existing body of knowledge in homeland security and emergency management as well as current and developing research, with an emphasis on improving the resilience of communities and the infrastructure on which they and our nation depend.
+The HSEM program is built on the existing body of knowledge in homeland security and emergency management as well as current and developing research, with an emphasis on improving the resilience of communities and the infrastructure on which they depend.

 The major leads to the bachelor's degree in homeland security and emergency management.
 Students must earn 125 hours to graduate, with 36 semester hours in major required courses and no requirement for a subject area minor.

 A 15-hour minor in HSEM is available for students majoring in other disciplines.
-A certificate in Homeland Security and Emergency Management also is available.
+A certificate in HSEM is also available.